Voles! Voles! And more Voles! Where there is one, there are many!

 There are 23 species of voles throughout the United States with eight species that are most prevalent and cause significant economic damage.

 The pine vole and the meadow vole are two of many that can cause problems in home landscaped gardens.
 Meadow voles spend most of their lives above ground, living in and feeding on grasses, and they can girdle small trees and saplings at ground level.
 Tall fescue in orchards and lightly grazed pastures are typical habitats.
 Unless you have the conditions for the meadow vole to live, you are not likely to have problems with them, whereas the pine vole loves to infest our landscaped gardens.
 Pine voles spend most of their lives under the ground in burrow systems feeding on plant roots.
-The Vole Control Bait Station System is designed to control all vole types.

 How many voles are in a colony and what makes up a colony?